evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 )
 ```

 **Evaluate text length**.
-Let's generate a Report to evaluate the length of texts in the "response" column.
-You will run this check for the first 100 rows in the `assistant_logs` dataframe:
+Generate a Report to evaluate the length of texts in the "response" column.
+Run this check for the first 100 rows in the `assistant_logs` dataframe:

 ```python
 text_evals_report = Report(metrics=[